MegaGlest/megaglest-source/docs/README.compiling-windows.txt

 To build and install the game use the following steps:

+Option A) (recommended) Automatic Building through commandline:

+1. Open a command prompt and navigate to the root folder where you have acquired the source code.

+2. cd mk\windoze

+3. build-mg-2010.bat

+4. CopyWindowsRuntimeDlls_2010.bat

+5. cd ..\..\data\glest_game

+6. megaglest.exe --version

+7. megaglest.exe

+Option B) USing VC++ IDE:

 1. Download the dependencies archive listed above and decompress its contents into the 'source' directory (where you see glest_game, g3d_viewer, etc).
    This should create a subdirectory called "win32_deps" with many files and subdirectories in it.

-2. Open the VC++ 2008 Solution file in trunk\mk\windoze called Glest.sln within
+2. Open the VC++ 2010 Solution file in trunk\mk\windoze called Glest-2010.sln within
    the Visual C++ IDE.

 3. Right Click on the top level Glest node in Solution Explorer and select 'Rebuild All'.

 If you had no errors all binaries will be created in trunk\data\glest_game.
-Before running MegaGlest you must run the CopyWindowsRuntimeDlls.bat batch.
+Before running MegaGlest you must run the CopyWindowsRuntimeDlls_2010.bat batch.
 You should now be able to just run glest_game.exe.